Top 15 Questions of those who are New to Cruising:

 Each cruise line is different.
 The short answer to that question is:

-Royal Caribbean and Disney have a few cabins that will hold five – but very few.
+Royal Caribbean, MSC and Disney have a few cabins that will hold five – but very few.

 Princess, Celebrity, Holland – no.